GeorgeCiesinski/text-script/README.md

 While Text-Script is running, it can be minimized, and listens for the shortcuts you made when creating your textblocks.
 You can type these shortcuts into any text input field, such as an email, or a notepad, and Text-Script will replace your shortcuts with the textblock.

-Text-Script works by copying the contents of your textblock into your clipboard, and then emulates a keyboard clicking CTRL+V. This works on Windows and Linux for the time being, but support for Mac is also planned, where the program will utilize CMND+V instead.
+Text-Script works by copying the contents of your textblock into your clipboard, and then emulates a keyboard clicking CTRL+V. This works on Windows and Linux for the time being, but support for Mac is also planned, where the program will utilize CMD+V instead.
 As this program saves the text to the clipboard, it overwrites previous copied text, so ensure you paste any important text that is not backed up elsewhere.

+### Textblocks are formatted wrong or cause Text-Script to crash

+Text-Script now attempts to determine the encoding of the Text-Block using the Chardet library.
+Despite this, encoding is notoriously difficult to determine with perfect accuracy.
+If the textblocks are formatted wrong when they are pasted, or if the program crashes, try changing the encoding to unicode.
+You can do this by opening the file in notepad or another text editor that lets you set the encoding, and overwriting the original file.

 ## Credits
 George Ciesinski (Lead Developer)